PacktPublishing/Enhanced-Test-Automation-with-WebdriverIO/README.md

 * How to automate stateless end-to-end user journey where user choices change the order pages appear
 * Setting up a CI/CD job for manual testers to automate complex data setup events via LambdaTest

+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1837630186) today!

 ## Instructions and navigations
 All of the code is organized into folders in the repository and looks like this: